K.A. Applegate's Animorphs series had Megamorphs #3: Elfangor's Secret and Megamorphs #4: Back to Before which both play with this.

 Moon of Ice by Brad Linaweaver is another one where Hitler wins the Second World War.
 Joseph Goebbels' daughter has escaped to a libertarian United States to publish her late father's diaries, which expose the truth about the regime, as well as an SS plot to seize power and commit genocide with bioweapons of all non-Aryan races.

-Newt Gingrich and William Forstchen have written several alternate history novels together.
-1945 (Not to be confused with the Robert Conroy book above) has Hitler not declaring war on the US after Pearl harbor which results in a much quicker Pacific War with Japan but also results in our staying out of the European war and Germany winning with a Cold War on the verge of heating up between the United States and Germany in the title year.
+Newt Gingrich and William R. Forstchen have written several alternate history novels together.
+1945 (Not to be confused with the Robert Conroy book above) has Hitler not declaring war on the US after Pearl harbor which results in a much quicker Pacific War with Japan but also results in the United States staying out of the European war and Germany winning with a Cold War on the verge of heating up between the United States and Germany in the title year.
 They have also written a trilogy about a Battle of Gettysburg that ends differently and thus rings several changes in the Civil War.

 James Herbert's 48 is set in a London which is almost uninhabited due to a plague released by the Germans in the last stages of WWII which proved more effective than they anticipated and killed most humans except for those with AB type blood.